Taxi StdLib

 declare extension function round(value: Decimal, precision: Int = 0): Decimal

-Rounds a decimal value to the specified precision.
+Rounds a decimal value to the specified number of decimal places.

 sum